 Benefits of Poetry Therapy

-1. The use of rhythm in poetry can tap into the verbal form of music that can express your original voice.
+1. The use of rhythm in poetry can tap into the verbal music of your original voice.

 2. The abstract nature of poetry can better support the expression of painful emotions that might feel too threatening to express directly.

-3. Expressive poetry can gradually release the imprints of challenging experiences in a gentle and inspired way.
+3. Expressive poetry can gradually release the imprints of challenging experiences in a gentle and inspired ways.

-4. Poetry can reframe difficult emotions by providing leaps, contrasts and surprises through free-form verbal expression.
+4. Poetry can reframe difficult emotions through free-form verbal expression.